nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-howto-undeclare-records.md

 Putting a document under legal hold means that you intend to secure it and its content for an undefined period of time, likely due to a legal requirement.

 As soon as legal hold is applied, retention is enforced as well: the file(s) that are retained will automatically be moved into the dedicated bucket for records (meaning that if you use object lock, they will be stored in WORM storage).
 The document cannot go back to flexible retention to be undeclared anymore, even if you remove the legal hold later.

-### High Level Principles

-The Nuxeo Retention Management addon must be installed on your instance:
-- In standard mode.
-This feature is not available in strict mode.
-- Using our [recommended architecture]({{page page='nuxeo-retention-installation'}}) that uses a dedicated bucket for records.

-//TODO make the above an excerpt from higher in the page

-Only in standard mode
-Two options for retention rules
-Breakdown of retention options
-Sends to storage bucket depending on rule